Sacramento Shelter Pets Alive Adoption Counseling Services

-“I need my dog to get along with resident cats.”
-We absolutely want to make safe and successful life-long matches for all pets in the home.
+We absolutely want to make safe and successful lifelong matches for all pets in the home.
 We have found time and again that a key ingredient in the recipe for harmonious pets is very slow introductions.
 It’s very difficult for us to know which of our dogs will be best suited for a home with cats.
-Science and date have proven that in-shelter cat tests are highly unreliable at best and cruel to subject to our shelter cats and therefor cat test do not take place at the shelter.
+Science and data have proved that in-shelter cat tests are highly unreliable at best and cruel to subject our shelter cats to, and therefore cat tests do not take place at the shelter.
 We ask all adopters with cats to read this article detailing how to introduce a new dog to a resident cat and agree to follow the procedures described.
 If you are willing to follow these guidelines, then we are happy to help you choose a dog, keeping in mind that we can make no guarantees about how easy or difficult the process of introducing your new dog to your cat will be.
 It can sometimes require a significant amount of patience and commitment to ensure the safety and success of all animals involved.

-“I need my dog to get along with all other dogs.”
 We frequently hear from adopters who want their dog to get along with all other dogs.
 Just as humans don’t love every person they meet, dogs have a range of tolerance for other dogs.
 Please read this article and proceed with the understanding that dog relationships require patience and supervision, just like relationships between children.
 Also check out this great video on dog tolerance: Dog Politics: Understanding Dog-Dog Tolerance Levels from BADRAP.org on Vimeo.

-“I work full time and need my dog to be ok alone during the day.”
 Please consider a dog who has shown no signs of separation anxiety and who is around 3 years old.
 Exercising the dog before leaving for work and providing the dog with some significant bonding time so they have plenty of mental and physical stimulation during their time with you will help with calm behavior when gone.
 Consider hiring a dog walker or coming home for lunch daily, as well.
-Also read the next paragraph for ideas on other options for dogs who need to be alone during the day for long hours.
+Also read the next item for ideas on other options for dogs who need to be alone during the day for long hours.

-“I plan to crate/kennel my dog for more than 6 hours per day.”
 Please don’t crate your dog for 8 or more hours regularly.
 Crates can be wonderful training tools, but they were never meant to be a way of housing a dog long-term or for many hours per day.
-4-6 hours per day is pretty much the maximum number of hours most dogs can handle being crated without becoming very frustrated or developing behavior problems.
+Four to six hours per day is pretty much the maximum number of hours most dogs can handle being crated without becoming very frustrated or developing behavior problems.
 Many dogs, especially if exercised well, can tolerate being left alone for 8-9 hours max, either to roam free in the house and yard (with a doggy door), or given a similar comfortable setup ( a bedroom), depending on your living situation and the particular dog.
 If you are faced with the dilemma of having a dog who can’t hang out for that long and have to figure out how to have a dog not be destructive in your home while you are away for more than 6 hours per day, the humane options are: doggy daycare; hiring a dog sitter to come walk your dog during the day; dropping the dog off at someone’s house who is home and willing to watch them; or, where it is an option, bringing the dog to work.

 How Our Counseling Works

-Email Counseling: After you send us your application via email (see below for instructions), we will read it over, ask questions to learn more, and make recommendations based on our knowledge of the dogs we feature.
+Email counseling: After you send us your application via email (see below for instructions), we will read it over, ask questions to learn more, and make recommendations based on our knowledge of the dogs we feature.
 In order for us to approve your adoption, we will need to feel your family and the dog are a good match.
-We want happily ever afters for dogs that become true family members and indoor companions.
-A good match takes into consideration how your lifestyle fits the dog and how many hours each dog can handle being unattended by his or her people.
+We want happily-ever-afters for dogs in which they become true family members and indoor companions.
+A good match takes into consideration how your lifestyle fits the dog and how many hours each dog can handle being unattended to by his or her people.
 And yes, we help out-of-town adopters, too!

 Other Ways We Help